 Fitness and experience

 Due to the challenging nature of the riding on these trips, a good level of road cycling experience and fitness is important.
 That said, the basic routes are manageable for most regular fit cyclists with one or two cols to climb each day.
-Trips featuring a cyclosportive event will be very tough, whatever your fitness level, and you should be prepared to push yourself and spend a long day in the saddle.
+Trips featuring a sportive event will be tougher as they feature a challenging event, whatever your fitness level you should be prepared to push yourself and spend a long day in the saddle on these trips.

 The fitter you are before you go, the more likely you are to enjoy the trip and feel confident in your ability to complete the rides.
 Although it is impossible in the UK to replicate the climbs of the Alps and Pyrenees, with some focus on stamina and plenty of hills you can prepare yourself well.
 Booking onto a holiday like this is a great incentive to get out, ride on a regular basis and get fitter!